 And contains just 2 ingredients: Organic Red Lentil Flour and Organic Brown Rice Flour.
 That’s it!

-You can also add Vital Proteins Collagen Peptides for added protein and GUT HEALTH (if you’re not vegan of course).
+You can also add Further Food Collagen Peptides (15% off: lilsipper) for added protein and GUT HEALTH (if you’re not vegan of course).
 It doesn’t change the taste, texture, bulk, or color of the sauce..I mean, you can’t even tell it’s there so why not add it for extra health benefits for your hair, skin, nails, and joints too!

 Here’s what you need to get this Pasta Party started!